davidasHUB/love2d-atlas-builder/README.md

 }
 ```

-this makes accesing frames a bit more easy and is really useful for making animations systhems
+this makes accesing frames a bit more easy and is really useful for making animations systems

 ```lua